-Radiation therapy is offered at the Requard Radiation Oncology Center, located at the Cancer Center, which is accredited by the American College of Radiology/American Society for Radiation Oncology.
+Radiation therapy is offered at the Requard Radiation Oncology Center, located at the Cancer Center.

 The Requard Radiation Oncology Center provides patients with a full spectrum of radiation therapy services that use advanced equipment and techniques to provide precise treatments for tumor types and locations – often with the benefit of sparing healthy tissue and reducing side effects.